rismm/tp/docs/UserGuide.md

 <br>

 ### Update an item: `update`
-Update the quantity and/or price of an item
+Update the quantity ,price and/or expiry of an item

 Format: `update n/NAME [q/NEW_QUANTITY] [p/NEW_PRICE] [e/NEW_EXPIRY_DATE]`
 - `NAME` is case-insensitive